codefreezefi/codefreeze.fi/index.md

 when: Sat Jan 11th - Sat 18th 2020
 where: Kiilopää, Finland
 where_link: https://www.kiilopaa.fi/en/
 description: Codefreeze is an unconference with very little structure.
 Actually, it’s not a conference at all.
-CodeFreeze is a time and place for software craftspeople to meet.
+Codefreeze is a time and place for software craftspeople to meet.
 ---

 # {{page.title}}

 ## {{page.tagline}}

 Codefreeze is an unconference with very little structure.
 Actually, it’s not a conference at all.
-CodeFreeze is a *time* and *place* for software craftspeople to meet.
+Codefreeze is a *time* and *place* for software craftspeople to meet.
 We would like to have likeminded people to gather in one place and have long conversations about our craft over a drink.
 And to practice our coding skills.

 While most sessions happen from Monday to Friday, participants typically spend a full week in Kiilopää to enjoy the amazing winter nature and activities.